 How long does it take to properly tune a piano?

-It can take 2-3 hours because most pianos have over 220 strings and every string must be tuned individually.
-If a piano is extremely out of tune or needs a pitch raise, more time will be required.
+It can take 2-3 hours because most pianos have 220 to 240 strings and every string must be tuned individually.
+If a piano is extremely out of tune, more time will be required.
 A second tuning is sometimes required to achieve tuning stability.